gittesserakt/StreetbeatzLB/README.md

 ### First time installation and building the application

-1. Clone the repository on the server:
+1. Clone the repository to the server and change into the directory of the project:
     ```bash
     # clone from github
     git clone https://github.com/gittesserakt/StreetbeatzLB.git